dineshreddynaredla/react-book-repo/patterns/render-props.md

   }
 }
 ```
 Ok, now we have fleshed out our component a little.
+We've added the method `fetchData()` that makes HTTP calls given `this.props.url` and we can see that our render method renders `null` if `this.state.data` isn't set, but if the HTTP call finished we invoke `this.props.render(data)` with our JSON response.

-However it lacks two things:
+However it lacks three things:

+- **handling error**, we should add logic to handle error
-- handling loading, right now we render nothing if `fetch()` call hasn't finished, that isn't very nice
+- **handling loading**, right now we render nothing if `fetch()` call hasn't finished, that isn't very nice
-- handling `this.props.url`, this prop might not be set initially and it might be changed over time, so we should handle that
+- **handling this.props.url**, this prop might not be set initially and it might be changed over time, so we should handle that

-## Creating a component for HTTP
 ## A/B Testing
 ## Creating a component for Paging